“Hey, hey, have you ever tried… reaching out to the other side?”

 Gone, Gone Beyond is an immersive a/v spatial cinema work by People Like Us, which breaks the rectangle, smashing the thin screen into tiny fragments, looking beyond the frame, climbing through to see what’s behind.

 Commissioned by Naut Humon, the founder of immersive theatre project CineChamber, Gone, Gone Beyond is a 10 screen/8 speaker work by Vicki Bennett with seamless wrap around projection and surround sound, where the audience sit inside.
 It uses edited collage sewn together in a giant patchwork.
 Pull on a thread and watch whole new narratives expand and unravel all at once on a 360 palette.
-The project has been a work in progress since 2017, and is currently just over an hour long.
+The project has been a work in progress since 2017, and is currently 50 minutes long.

 DOWNLOAD THE BROCHURE